rexetorize/AntiChess-react/README.md

 # To run it locally

 I. clone the repo.

-II. go to the project directory
+II. go to the project directory.

 III.
 Open cmd in the directory and type npm install dependencies.

-IV. run npm start
+IV. run npm start.

 # Getting Started with Create React App